GreatCowBASIC/Help/output/md/t6963_controllers.md

-Although, not tested, the LCD text screens can be scrolled 1 full text line at a time, while the GLCD screens can be scrolled 1 pixel row at a time, provided you’ve set up your memory map accordingly with adequate RAM for the graphic area.
+Although, not tested, the LCD text screens can be scrolled 1 full text line at a time, while the GLCD screens can be scrolled 1 pixel row at a time, provided you have set up your memory map accordingly with adequate RAM for the graphic area.